turingschool/front-end-curriculum/lessons/automated-testing-with-selenium.md

 - Java SE Development Kit

   - Unfortunately for any of this to work we are going to need to install some dependencies.
 Selenium is reliant upon Java's SDK so we're going to have to download and install that into our computer.
+Download [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

 - Chrome driver